paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

-:title: Pre-fill Registration Data
+:title: Prefill Registration Data
 :date: 2013-12-02 10:56
-:summary: How to integrate with the pre-fill registration feature.
+:summary: How to integrate with the prefill registration feature.
 :category: Integration
 :author: Spyros Ioakeimidis
 :slug: articles/prefill-registration
 :tags: integration

-*Paylogic offers a feature to allow the pre-filling of the personal data of a consumer during the sales process via a personalized URL.
+*Paylogic offers a feature to allow the prefilling of the personal data of a consumer during the sales process via a personalized URL.
 This can be used whenever a merchant already has the data of the consumers and wants to offer these consumers a more personalized and smooth ticketing process, or when a pre-registration step is used.
-The following sections describe the steps that third parties have to implement in order to provide the possibility of pre-filling the registration form in the front office.*
+The following sections describe the steps that third parties have to implement in order to provide the possibility of prefilling the registration form in the front office.*

 JSON data format
 ------------------------